 A way to avoid adverse movements in the FX market - ensuring that you can accurately budget for an upcoming transaction

-Can be used in conjunction with pro-active 'rate watch' and 'limit order' services
+Add-on pro-active 'rate watch' and 'limit order' services

 Prepaid cards are convenient and easy to use, but you'll be getting a better rate of exchange on something that works like a debit card.

-Currency cards can be used all over the world; at ATMs, online, anywhere you see the card issuer symbol for MasterCard® or VISA.
+Currency cards can be used all over the world - at ATMs, online, anywhere you see the card issuer symbol for MasterCard® or VISA.

-Fix your rate by topping-up at a time that suits you.
+Fix your rate by topping up at a time that suits you.
 Some providers offer an accompanying mobile app, so you can top-up on the go when the rates are favourable and use it to pay for small purchases abroad.